-Orientalists, as the creator of orientalism, are inevitable providing people with subjective view of orient.
-In his speech “The Meeting of East and West”, Tjan Tjoe Som argued that it is hard for him to determine whether he is able to represent the orient view because of his Western education and thinking model (Tjan, 18).
-In contrary to what unsophisticated people’s thought, instead of studying by Orientals, orientalism is the subject studying orients mainly practiced by Westerners, or Western trained people.
+Orientalists, as the creator of orientalism, are inevitably providing people with a subjective view of orient.
+In his speech “The Meeting of East and West”, Tjan Tjoe Som argued that it is hard for him to determine whether he is able to represent the oriental view because of his Western education and thinking model (Tjan, 18).
+In contrast to what unsophisticated people think, instead of studying by Orientals, orientalism is the subject studying orients mainly practiced by Westerners, or Western trained people.
+(I would rephrase your sentence to make it clearer: Orientalism is not, as unsophisticated people think, the studies performed by people living in the Orient, but rather Westerners attempting to study the Orient.)
 The dilemma is that Western people hold the authority of explaining orientalism.
 They are not orient people, and their discourse about orientalism is necessarily tinged with non-objectivity.
 But as Said’s claim in his famous book Orientalism, “anyone who teaches, writes about, or researches the Orient, . . ., either in its specific or its general aspects, is an Orientalist, and what he or she does is Orientalism” (Said, 2).
 In addition to the argument, it does not mean that every random person who can leave a comment on orientalism is an orientalist.
 Orientalism is an academic doctrine, which “indeed the label serves in a number of academic institutions” (Said, 2).
 A professional who could use conscious sentences describing and depicting the orient is an orientalist.

 In this case, Samuel Taylor Coleridge, the author of Kubla Khan, is an orientalist. he practiced orientalism by writing a poem of his dream, which is completely composed of imagination.
 It is simple to find out non-objective components in the poem.
 Typical examples are the description of a singing “Abyssinian maid” and a poet drinking “the milk of Paradise” in the palace (Coleridge, 2).
 The poet in Kubla Khan, is the representative of the Gods, emphasizing the importance of human beings.
-This humanism idea is influenced by the Renaissance of the 14th to 16th century.
+This humanism idea is influenced by the Renaissance of the 14th to 16th centuries.
 The combination of Western fancy, poet’s dreaming, and humanism conceives an imagined world of orient, providing audiences with a biased impression.
 Thus, they are led to a new imagined orient, which is created upon the given orient.

 Orientalists are the creators of orientalism, which conveys non-political knowledge as a culture phenomenon.
-Orientalism is not necessarily a subject contains components such as history, politics, or economy.
-In contrary to Said’s perspectives on orientalism, it could be better understood as a pure knowledge which focus on culture only.
-Tjan Tjoe Som argued in his speech that the problem of East and West, namely orient and occident, is not about East, but West itself (Tjan, 23).
+Orientalism is not necessarily a subject that contains components such as history, politics, or economy.
+In contrast to Said’s perspectives on orientalism, it could be better understood as a pure knowledge which focus on culture only.
+Tjan Tjoe Som argued in his speech that the problem of East and West, namely orient and occident, is not about the East, but about the West itself (Tjan, 23).
 As the economic gap is getting closer and closer, Western people need a method to prove their uniqueness.